Webbrother/react-headless-mde/README.md

 ### XSS concerns

 React-mde-headless does not automatically sanitize the HTML preview.
-If your using Showdown, this has been taken from [their documentation](<https://github.com/showdownjs/showdown/wiki/Markdown's-XSS-Vulnerability-(and-how-to-mitigate-it)>):
+If you are using Showdown, this has been taken from [their documentation](<https://github.com/showdownjs/showdown/wiki/Markdown's-XSS-Vulnerability-(and-how-to-mitigate-it)>):

 > Cross-side scripting is a well known technique to gain access to private information of the users